hexawyz/Exo/ReadMe.md

 * Razer
 	* DeathAdder V2 Pro (USB, Dongle, Bluetooth LE): Battery Level, Charge status, RGB lighting, DPI changes, DPI Presets, Low Power mode, Idle Sleep Timer
 	* DeathAdder V3 Pro (USB, Dongle): Battery Level, Charge status, DPI changes, DPI Presets, Low Power mode, Idle Sleep Timer (NB: This device has not been tested, but shares most features of the V2, so it is expected to work fine)
-	* Mouse Dock Chroma: RGB
+	* Mouse Dock Chroma: RGB lighting
+	* Mamba Chroma & Dock: DPI Level, RGB (This device is old and has many quirks, as it is hiding some important information from the host.)
+	* DeathAdder 3.5G: Lighting, predefined DPI presets.
+(Using kernel driver; recommend using old kernel driver)
 * Asus & Various RAM manufacturers:
 	* Aura compatible RAM: RGB lighting (Provided that there is a SMBus driver for your motherboard or chipset, and that the RAM module ID is added to the list of supported module IDs is updated in the code)
 		* G-Skill Trident Z Neo (F4-3600C18-32GTZN)